-Matias Iaryczower - Assistant Professor of Politics - Princeton University
+Matias Iaryczower - Associate Professor of Politics - Princeton University.

 We estimate an empirical model of voting in Congress that accounts for uncertainty and private information about the quality of the proposal.
 We show that seniority and uncompetitive elections lead to higher ideological rigidity and curtail the role of information in policy-making.